-When I look back on when I became interested in history and genealogy, I realize that it happened at an early age.
+When I look back on my life to figure out when I became interested in history and genealogy, I realize that it happened at an early age.

 This caused me to hear a lot of information about my mother's family.
 Most of the time the stories were not of the current day, but of 2 or more generations ago.
 More on the lines of "Aunt so-and-so" or "Uncle blah-blah-blah" did this or said that to momma, daddy or grandma.